kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 ### Services

+If your cluster has IPv4/IPv6 dual-stack networking enabled, you can create {{< glossary_tooltip text="Services" term_id="service" >}} with either an IPv4 or an IPv6 address.
+You can choose the address family for the Service's cluster IP by setting a field, `.spec.ipFamily`, on that Service.
-The IPv4/IPv6 dual stack enhancement includes the capability for Services to be created with either an IPv4 or an IPv6 address.
-The `Service.Spec.IPFamily` field has been added to Services to enable users to designate which address family to use for the Service IP.
-The `Service.Spec.IPFamily` is an immutable field.
-The default value of this field is the address family of the first service cluster IP range configured via the `--service-cluster-ip-range` flag on kube-controller manager.
+You can only set this field when creating a new Service.
+The default address family for your cluster is the address family of the first service cluster IP range configured via the `--service-cluster-ip-range` flag to the kube-controller- manager.

-Possible values of this field are as follows:
+You can set `.spec.ipFamily` to either:

    * IPv4: api-server will assign an IP from a `service-cluster-ip-range` that is `ipv4`
    * IPv6: api-server will assign an IP from a `service-cluster-ip-range` that is `ipv6`